bcgov/how-to-workshops/vault/README.md

           export dev_toolbox="{{ .Data.data.dev_toolbox }}"
           {{- end `}} }}
     spec:
+      # 2. Service Account
       serviceAccountName: abc123-vault
       # or for HELM with var replacements use:
       #serviceAccountName: {{ .Values.global.licenseplate }}-vault

+      # 3. how to use the secret:
+      containers:
+        - name: app
+          args:
+          ['sh', '-c', 'source /vault/secrets/microservices-secret-dev && <entrypoint_script>']
+          ...
+          ...
 ```

 ## Vault Service Account:

-Note the additional line under spec that I added.
+Note the additional line under spec with `2.
+Service Account`.
 This is the service account that is needed to connect to the Vault.
 This account has been created already for you in Openshift so on the surface it's straight forward.

 There's a issue to be aware of with using this service account (SA): your application container will also use this SA to pull images and for management.
 So if you are using an image from tools namespace, make sure to add an ImagePuller rolebinding to the SA.
-If you are using Artifactory, add the image pull secret to the SA.
+If you are using Artifactory, add the imagePullSecrets to either the SA or the deployment spec.

+## How to use secrets in application container:

+The Vault init container will create local files with the secret key-value pairs pulled from Vault server.
+They are saved at the path `/vault/secrets/<name>` where name is the secret name you specified in the annotation above.
+Unlike OpenShift secrets (which is not recommended as they are only encoded but not encrypted), they are not presented to app containers as environment variables directly.
+You will have to source the secret files first!
+See `3. how to use the secret` from the above example.

+> Note: there are different ways to use the secrets, check out [more examples here](https://www.vaultproject.io/docs/platform/k8s/injector/examples#vault-agent-injector-examples).